gu-fan/lastbuf.vim/README.md

     " g:lastbuf_num option decides the max reopen buf number. let g:lastbuf_num=20

-    " g:lastbuf_seekall option decides whether lastbuf will reopen " the unloaded buffer or not.
+    " this option decides to reopen which level of hided buffer.
+    " :hid   bufhidden  (will always be reopened)
+    " :bun   bufunload  (will be reopened if level >= 1) " :bd    bufdelete  (will be reopened if level >= 2) " :bw    bufwipeout (will never be reopened!CAUTION!!)
+    " default is 1 , means :bd and :bw not be reopened.
-    " if you don't want open the unloaded bufs. set
+    " if you want the same effect of 'nohidden'.
-    " it to 0 and set 'nohidden'
+    " set it to 0 and  set 'nohidden' let g:lastbuf_level=1
-    let g:lastbuf_seekall=1